mirage335/arduinoUbiquitous/README.md

 ./_arduino_blink

 Interface shortcuts, named "_interface*", bridge applications used internally (eg. gdb debugger interface to atom text editor), and are not intended for end-users.

+# Debugging
+Real-time debugging is supported with "_scope_ddd_procedure".
+Binary ELF is always taken from "$au_arduinoFirmware_sym", typically "$shortTmp"/_build/"$au_basename".ino.elf .

+Complete "_compile" or "_run", or compile through 'ArduinoIDE', before issuing 'load' command within "ddd" to refresh.

+Typical workflow is to launch a filemanager, text editor, terminal, or 'ArduinoIDE' as scope, then to launch ddd as a scope within the same session.

+./_scope_terminal ./_lib/Blink
+"$ub_scope"/_scope_arduinoide_procedure
+"$ub_scope"/_scope_ddd_procedure

 # Dependencies
 Nothing that would not be installed on a typical Linux development machine.
 Just run "./ubiquitous_bash.sh _setup" or "./ubiquitous_bash.sh _test" to install/check.